Hong Kong drops restrictions on restaurants and pubs opening hours

 Good news, just in time!
-In a week, Hong Kongers will find themselves reunited with their favourite late-night spots in the city.
+In a week, Hong Kongers and travellers to the city will find themselves reunited with their favourite late-night spots in the city.

 Following the easing of gathering rules, the HKSAR government has announced these fresh relaxations in the city: